shurans/sscnet/README.md

    Guo, Ruiqi, Chuhang Zou, and Derek Hoiem.
 "Predicting complete 3d models of indoor scenes."
    You need to download the original annotations by runing `download_UIUCCAD.sh`.

+### Generating training data from SUNCG
+You can generate more training data from SUNCG by following steps:
+0. Download SUNCG data and toolbox from: https://github.com/shurans/SUNCGtoolbox
+0. Compile the toolbox.
+0. Download the voxel data for objects (`download_objectvox.sh`) and mv the folder under SUNCG data directory.
+0. Run the script: genSUNCGdataScript()
+   You may need to modify the following paths to point to the data and toolbox:`suncgDataPath`, `SUNCGtoolboxPath`, and `outputdir`.

 ### License
 Code is released under the MIT License (refer to the LICENSE file for details).